 Select Harvard University Dining Services' (HUDS) and School-specific dining halls and cafes will be open for students who remain on campus.
-Beginning March 17 and effective until April 6, however, students can only take food to go.
+Beginning March 17 and effective until further notice, however, students can only take food to go.
 This policy is in accordance with social distancing protocols and local legislation announced by Governor Baker and the Department of Public Health.
 Note that hours will be reduced and access will be limited to individuals with an approved dining plan or School-specific Harvard ID

 - HUDS undergraduate dining hall hours and openings/closings

 - Check School-specific cafe websites for more information.

 We understand the importance of maintaining a sense of community and social connections during these difficult times, even if conducted remotely.
 In-person activities and social interactions will be severely limited in order to protect the entire community of students and personnel on campus.
 Students who remain on campus must continue practicing physical distancing measures.

 - We strongly discourage any in-person non-essential meetings or events of 25 people or more.

 - Many in-person events and activities will be held online, if possible.